The Wild Duck: Adaptations

-In 1926 the play was adapted into a German silent film The House of Lies.
+In 1926 the play was adapted into a German silent film, The House of Lies.

 In 1963 the play was made into a motion picture by Tancred Ibsen, Henrik Ibsen's grandson.

-On 7 March 1968, Irish national public television, Raidió Teilifís Éireann, broadcast a new production starring Ann Rowan, Marian Richardson, Christopher Casson, T. P. McKenna, Blánaid Irvine, Geoffrey Golden, and Maurice Good.
+On 7 March 1968, Irish national public television, Raidió Teilifís Éireann, broadcast a new production starring Ann Rowan, Marian Richardson, Christopher Casson, T. P. McKenna, Blánaid Irvine, Geoffrey Golden and Maurice Good.

 In 1971, a television adaptation by Max Faber, directed by Alan Bridges, was broadcast in the BBC's Play of the Month series.

 In 1976, a film version in German, written and directed by Hans W. Geißendörfer, was released.

 A 1983 film version in English by Tutte Lemkow, directed by Henri Safran, with the characters' names completely anglicized, starred Jeremy Irons and Liv Ullmann.

-In 1989 Bo Widerberg directed a three-part Swedish TV series starring Tomas von Brömssen, Pernilla August, Stellan Skarsgård.
+In 1989, Bo Widerberg directed a three-part Swedish TV series starring Tomas von Brömssen, Pernilla August and Stellan Skarsgård.

-In 2015, an Australian film adaptation The Daughter, directed by Simon Stone was released.
+In 2015, an Australian film adaptation The Daughter, directed by Simon Stone, was released.